browserengineering/book/book/scripts.md

     # ...
 ```

-So far so good---but what should the `event` method do?
-Well, it needs
+So far so good---but what should the `dispatch_event` method do?
+Well,
-to run the handlers set up by `addEventListener`, so those need to be
+it needs to run the handlers set up by `addEventListener`, so those
-stored somewhere.
+need to be stored somewhere.
 Where?
-I propose we keep that data on the JavaScript
+I propose we keep that data on the
-side, in an variable in the runtime.
-I'll call that variable
+JavaScript side, in an variable in the runtime.
+I'll call that
-`LISTENERS`; we'll use it to look up handles and event types, so let's
+variable `LISTENERS`; we'll use it to look up handles and event types,
-make map handles to a dictionary that maps event types to a list of
+so let's make map handles to a dictionary that maps event types to a
-handlers:
+list of handlers:

 ``` {.javascript}
 LISTENERS = {}